 Groups of 3 – 4 people will move through the curriculum together at their own pace, choosing their own meeting times and places, either online or in person (with physical distancing).
 The groups will meet 8 times as part of this course and may choose to continue meeting after the course is completed.

 A list of suggested readings, videos and/or podcasts are provided within the curriculum along with an agenda and set of discussion questions.
 Each group should expect to meet for about 2 hours per session.
 The group should meet at least twice a month or more frequently if desired.
-It is intended that the course be completed before November, 2020.

 If the group will be meeting online, a member of the group will be chosen to set up the online meetings, or that responsibility may rotate.
 This person will not be the group “leader” since we suggest that no formal leader be designated.